-Report on Compliance for Major Federal Program
+Report on Compliance for Each Major Federal Program

-Opinion of Major Federal Program
+Opinion on Each Major Federal Program

-We have audited the City of Conway, South Carolina's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on the City of Conway, South Carolina's major federal program for the year ended June 30, 2022.
-The City of Conway, South Carolina's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited the City of Conway, South Carolina's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the City of Conway, South Carolina's major federal programs for the year ended June 30, 2023.
+The City of Conway, South Carolina's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the City of Conway, South Carolina complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended June 30, 2022.
+In our opinion, the City of Conway, South Carolina complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal program for the year ended June 30, 2023.

-Basis for Opinion on Major Federal Program
+Basis for Opinion on Each Major Federal Program